Compact LED-Based Displacement Sensing for Robot Fingers: Performance

-The overall results of our sensor are shown in Table~\ref{tab:my_label} and Figure~\ref{fig:7}.
-In particular, Table~\ref{tab:my_label} show the performance for each direction of force and torque, as well as overal force and torque magnitude.
-Figure~\ref{fig:7} plots mean absolute error as a function of applied force/torque.
-In addition, Figure~\ref{fig:pokes} illustrates the performance of the sensor in detail using all six force/torque dimensions across three exemplar contacts, each differing in the contact positions.
+The overall results of our sensor's contact prediction are presented in Table~\ref{tab:my_label} and Figure~\ref{fig:7}.
+In particular, Table~\ref{tab:my_label} details the performance for each force and torque direction, as well as the overall force and torque magnitudes.
+Figure~\ref{fig:7} visualizes the mean absolute error as a function of applied force and torque.
+In addition, Figure~\ref{fig:pokes} provides a detailed performance analysis, showcasing all six force/torque dimensions across three exemplar contacts, each differing in the contact positions.
 We note again that the test data consisted of contacts never seen in training.
 Moreover, as we are leveraging LEDs as receivers, our model can operate with inputs streaming in at 250 Hz.

 We observe that the sensor provides accurate measurements in both force and torque for the x and y axes, but less so for the z axis.
-Noise levels are generally low, and predictions are accurate in terms of overall force magnitude, but can occasionally suffer from accuracy at higher forces in individual DOFs.
-The model was evaluated primarily on the 0-2N range of forces, but experimentation showed that training on data that extended beyond this range proved useful for the models learning.
+Predictions are accurate in terms of overall force magnitude, but can occasionally suffer from inaccuracy at higher forces in individual DOFs.
+The model was evaluated primarily on the 0-5 N range of forces, but experimentation showed that training on data that extended beyond this range proved useful for the models learning.

-We believe that one likely source of error is hysteresis introduced by the PDMS.
-This is particularly prevalent with larger forces, where signals will take some time to settle back to their baselines, which introduces noise to forces done before the resettling.
-It also introduces noise into the zero-force data.
-The physical sensors also introduced light bleed and reflections that were not present in our test set ups.
-With the wider emission cones caused by the PDMS, signals from emitters which were supposed to be picked up only by the cluster directly opposite of them were bleeding onto the other clusters.
-Additionally, the emitters were reflecting back onto the board they were on, creating signal even if only one board was powered.
-We believe that future versions of our sensor could leverage this effect to help increase z-sensitivity as we train more deliberately for Fz and Tz in the future.
+We believe that one likely source of error is hysteresis introduced by the PDMS and quantified in Sec.~\ref{sec:mechanical}.
+This is particularly prevalent with larger forces, where signals will take some time to settle back to their baselines, which introduces noise to forces done before the resettling, and also introduces noise into the zero-force data.

-We also verified our assumption that noisy raw LED signals are harmful to learning, by trained models with and without the 4 such signals observed to exhibit high noise.
-We found that the model without any of the 4 most noisy signals learned best.
-This leaves us optimistic that developing a version with the noise reduced via improved traces will lead to better predictions.
-Future versions will also analyze the possibility of removing some of the LEDs to shrink the overall form factor.